 Per the last of those links, using the new permission in apps uploaded to the Play store requires special approval—a point of control which hopefully won't be misused (see the recent Fortnite fiasco), but can be subverted in some contexts by Android app sideloading.
 Per the other links, the new permission may also make the Storage Access Framework unnecessary, but it's unknown if it will be available in Python-hosting apps like Termux and Pydroid 3, or require creation of fully standalone apps.
 Either way, apps using All files access cannot be uploaded to Google Play until early 2021, so you'll have to stay tuned for the conclusion to this saga (and appendix).

 Thanks to an unexpected auto-update from Samsung, the Mergeall testing team has now had a chance to evaluate the apps and programs described in the main doc under Android 11.
 This update reflects initial testing with that platform on an unrooted Samsung Galaxy Note20 Ultra, as well as later results on a Pixel (per the update box below).
 While its findings may or may not apply to other devices, and are prone to change over time, users and developers alike are stakeholders in the Android 11 tale told here.

-To tell this story efficiently and fairly, this section presents its results as a sort of developer journal, which is amended as new facts emerge.
+To tell this story efficiently and fairly, this section presents its results as a sort of incremental developer journal, which is amended as new facts emerge.
 Some of its coverage will make more sense if you have a basic understanding of Android storage categories and paths; for a quick intro, try this primer.
-Taking that background as a given, here are the issues uncovered in Android 11, and covered in this doc:
+Taking that background as a given, here is the wreckage uncovered while testing Android 11, and covered in this update: